Sorrel is a simple, tart and delicious beverage that can be served warm or cold.

 How to make Sorrel aka Hibiscus Tea

-- Simmer sorrel or hibiscus tea bags in water for 30 minutes.
+- Simmer sorrel or hibiscus tea bags in water for up to 30 minutes.

 - Add spices and sweetener.